gloriasoft/veaury/dev-project-react/README.md

 # The React development environment for Veaury
 The React project created by `create-react-app`, and ran the `npm run eject` command in the project.

+## Dependency of Vue3 environment
+To enable React projects to develop Vue3 files, some additional dependencies need to be installed.
+In actual usage scenarios, it is not necessary to deploy two front-end frameworks in one project.
 ## configuration
 Then make configuration modifications in the generated `config/webpack.config.js`, enables the project to compile `.vue` type files and to debug the `veaury` source code in the parent project
 1. Set `vue-loader` in `rules`